twpol/osm-tiles/README.md

 - Road overlay

+## Live slippy map and tile server

+A live version is running at https://osm-tiles.james-ross.co.uk/.

 ## Road overlay

 This tile set is an overlay (meaning the tiles are transparent where there is no data) which renders roads (highways) from OpenStreetMap according to their various tags, including: